huangjin1995/FIMN/README.md

 # FIMN
-code and dewu dataset for model FIMN.
+core code of FIMN and part of dewu dataset are updated.
-# WILL UPDATE SOON !